 Caesars Entertainment Resort Properties, LLC ("CERP") is separately organized as a single-member limited liability company, wholly owned by Caesars Entertainment Resort Properties Holdco, LLC, which is a wholly owned subsidiary of Caesars Entertainment Corporation ("CEC").
-CERP was formed in August 2013 from the Casino Resort Properties (as defined below), plus the acquisition of The LINQ promenade and Octavius Tower at Caesars Palace Las Vegas ("Octavius Tower"), which is leased to Caesars Entertainment Operating Company, Inc. ("CEOC") (see Note 10, "Related Party Transactions").
-The Casino Resort Properties are comprised of six casinos: (1) Harrah's Las Vegas, (2) Rio All-Suites Hotel and Casino, (3) Flamingo Las Vegas, (4) Harrah's Atlantic City, (5) Paris Las Vegas, and (6) Harrah's Laughlin.
+CERP was formed in August 2013 from the Casino Resort Properties (as defined below), plus the acquisition of The LINQ promenade and Octavius Tower at Caesars Palace Las Vegas ("Octavius Tower"), which is leased to Caesars Entertainment Operating Company, Inc. ("CEOC") (see Note 10).
+The Casino Resort Properties are comprised of six casino properties: (1) Harrah's Las Vegas, (2) Rio All-Suites Hotel and Casino, (3) Flamingo Las Vegas, (4) Harrah's Atlantic City, (5) Paris Las Vegas, and (6) Harrah's Laughlin.
+Four of the casino properties, together with The LINQ promenade and Octavius Tower, are concentrated in Las Vegas and represent 71% and 73% of consolidated net revenues for the three and nine months ended September 30, 2015, respectively.

-The LINQ is an open-air dining, entertainment, and retail promenade located between The LINQ Hotel & Casino ("The LINQ Hotel") and the Flamingo Las Vegas, on the east side of the Las Vegas Strip.
+The LINQ promenade is an open-air dining, entertainment, and retail corridor located between The LINQ Hotel & Casino ("The LINQ Hotel") and the Flamingo Las Vegas, on the east side of the Las Vegas Strip.
 It also features a 550-foot observation wheel, the High Roller, which opened at the end of first quarter 2014.
 We lease the gaming space in this corridor to The LINQ Hotel, which is a subsidiary of Caesars Growth Partners, LLC ("CGP"), and lease other space to third-party lessees.

-We view each property, including The LINQ promenade, as an operating segment and aggregate such properties into one reportable segment.
+We view each casino property, including The LINQ promenade, as an operating segment and aggregate such properties into one reportable segment.